What you need to know about alternative comic publishers

 You might not realize it but alternative/indie comics are just as popular as superhero titles when it comes to being adapted into film and TV.

 Take Charles Forsman, his comic series The End of the F***ing World, published by Fantagraphics in 2013, was recently made into a TV series on the UK’s Channel 4.
-And reports say it’ll be coming to Netflix soon!
+And now it’s on Netflix (with a second season to come!)
 Binge-watch alert 😜

 Allow yourself to dream.
 Don’t think that you can’t publish your comic or get it in front of the perfect readers.
 You CAN!
 Don’t let it overwhelm you.
 It’s never too early to start dreaming.
 Your thoughts turn into action.

 So get yourself ready to make that comic by envisioning it done and on that comic book store shelf!